LupusZenyx/LupusZenyx/README.md

 - **htttm + CS + JanaShift:** I leverage this trio to create web applications.
 Yes, its mostly websites that do funky stuff.

-- **swuift:** I use Swift for developing powerful and intuitive iOS and macOS applications.
-Might as well create an app to write this markdown for me.
+- **swuift:** I pretty much abandoned it, swift commits are in the stars atm.

-- **kocklin:** I'm currently exploring Kotlin and beginning to learn its ins and outs.
+- **kocklin:** I'm currently not really interested but I definetly want to visit Kotlin in the future.
 Tbh I just saw it and thought it was cool.

 - **ava:** I mainly used Java when forced to by school.
 Mr. Big knows the way of the java-chopper.